 Before we act as Judge, Jury and Executioners we should at least acknowledge that other possibilities exist.
 For example;

-- Fontaine could have either refused to provide her identity or provided a false identity to Police.
-If she provided a false identity the Police may have checked her name on the computer with negative results.
-People often give Police Officers with false names to avoid arrest or detention.
-If that’s the case, it’s possible the Police may have simply sent Fontaine on her way oblivious of her true identity.
+- Fontaine could have either refused to provide her identity or provided a false identity to police.
+If she provided a false identity the police may have checked her name on the computer with negative results.
+People often give police officers false names to avoid arrest or detention.
+If that’s the case, it’s possible the police may have simply sent Fontaine on her way oblivious of her true identity.

 The question around the query raises other possibilities.

 - Was Fontaine properly entered into the CPIC system?

 - Was CPIC operating at the time of the traffic stop?

 - Was the query properly entered by the officers?

 - Were the results of the query properly interpreted by the officers?

 Police advise the officer’s in question were a Field Training Officer and a Recruit in training.
 Field Training Officers are generally well versed in police procedures and policies.
 Recruits in training are not so well versed and can be prone to make mistakes.

 Did the officers learn Fontaine’s true identity?